Sheet Pan Chicken Schnitzel

 • Dairy-Free: This recipe is naturally dairy-free.

-• Chicken Thighs: Boneless thighs can be used for a juicier schnitzel.
+• Chicken Thighs: Boneless thighs make for juicier schnitzel.

 Variations